Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 - Anthracnose causes tan lesions on spinach leaves.

-- In white rust fungal infection, white blisters can be seen on spinach leaves.
+- White blisters can be seen on spinach leaves in white rust fungal infection.

-You can use store available fungicides to treat white spots on spinach leaves that are caused due to fungal infestation.
+You can use store-available fungicides to treat white spots on spinach leaves that are caused by fungal infestation.

-Most of the pathogens that affect spinach are soil borne, and therefore planting similar species of plant increases the chances of infection.
+Most of the pathogens that affect spinach are soil-borne; therefore, planting similar species of plant increases the chances of infection.

-The parasite that causes white spots or white rust on spinach plants is present in the soil and affects the leaves at the base of the plant in the first place. most gardeners believe but if they remove the infected plant and replant a fresh spinach add its place, the freshly grown plant will be free from infection.
+The parasite that causes white spots or white rust on spinach plants is present in the soil and affects the leaves at the base of the plant in the first place.
+Most gardeners believe that if they remove the infected plant and replant a fresh spinach in its place, the freshly grown plant will be free from infection.

-This is a mistake, as the parasite is still present in the soil and replanting the same plant will only invite infection to the freshly grown plant as well.
+This is a mistake, as the parasite is still present in the soil, and replanting the same plant will also invite infection to the freshly grown plant.

-Unless the soil is completely mixed and replaced completely, and proper hygiene of the plant is maintained, it is impossible to eliminate the occurrence of white spots/rust.
+Unless the soil is mixed and replaced completely, and proper hygiene of the plant is maintained, it is impossible to eliminate white spots/rust.

 Fungal parasites thrive in damp places.
 They travel quickly in water and attack plants at a faster speed.
-It is therefore crucial that you do not over water your plant, as this does not help the growth of your plant in any way.
+It is, therefore, crucial that you do not overwater your plant, as this does not help your plant’s growth in any way.

-Rather it invites parasites, which is something none of the gardeners want for their plants.
+Rather, it invites parasites, which none of the gardeners want for their plants.

-Spinach plants require a substantial amount of water to grow but over watering should be avoided.
+Spinach plants require substantial water to grow, but over-watering should be avoided.

 You should understand the requirements of your plant and water it only when needed.

-As gardeners, we all want to provide suitable growing conditions to our plants but in doing so we should not forget that anything in access does more damage done any good to our plants.
+As gardeners, we all want to provide suitable growing conditions for our plants, but in doing so, we should remember that anything in excess does more damage than any good to our plants.

-So, to avoid overwatering of your plants you should check the moisture level of the soil before adding water to it.
+So, to avoid overwatering your plants, you should check the soil’s moisture level before adding water to it.

-If the soil is damp skip watering it as this has the potential to damage your crop.
-Only water the spinach when the moisture level in the soil is low and you feel that your plant needs water.
+If the soil is damp, skip watering it as it can damage your crop.
+Only water the spinach when the moisture level in the soil is low, and you feel your plant needs water.

 Also Read: How to Grow Malabar Spinach Plant in Pots?